Vincei15/FIT-1/README.md

 1. Customer (the user with the customer role):
     1. Create/modify customer profile - register as a user
     2. View available services - select the type of fitness help they need
-    3. Subscribe to available services - subscribe to serve based on what they need
+    3. Subscribe to available services - subscribe to service based on what they need
     4. Write reviews for subscribed services - review the service

 2. SysAdmin (the user with the admin role if applicable):